We offer mammography at four locations:

 What will the exam be like?

-Once you arrive at the imaging department you will be asked to change into a gown before your examination.
+You will be asked to change into a gown before your examination.
 You will also be asked to remove jewelry, or any metal objects that could obscure the images.

 The individual who will perform the study is known as a Mammography Technologist.
-She has completed a rigorous course in Radiologic Technology and additional training in Mammography.
+She has completed a rigorous course in Radiologic Technology and has additional training in Mammography.

 The technologist will position your breast in the mammography unit.
 Your breast will be placed on a special platform and compressed with a paddle made of clear Plexiglas or other plastic.
-Breast compression is necessary in order to spread out the tissue so that small abnormalities won?t be obscured by overlying breast tissue.
+Breast compression is necessary in order to spread out the tissue so that small abnormalities won’t be obscured by overlying breast tissue.
 Compression also allows the use of a lower x-ray dose since a thinner amount of breast tissue is being imaged and it also holds the breast still to eliminate blurring of the image caused by motion.

 You will be asked to change positions slightly between images.
 The routine views are a top-to-bottom view and an angled side view.
 The process will be repeated for the other breast.

-When the mammogram is completed you will be asked to wait until the technologist examines the images to determine if more are needed.
+When the mammogram is completed, you will be asked to wait until the technologist examines the images to determine if more are needed.
 Sometimes additional images will be taken to assure a complete exam.

 How do I prepare for the exam?